codahale/lockstitch/design.md

   state ← BLAKE3::Update(state, [0x03])             // Begin the operation.
   (K_0, K_1) ← BLAKE3::Finalize(state, 64)          // Finalize the state into two keys.
-  state ← BLAKE3::Keyed(K_0)                        // Replace the protocol's state with a new keyed hash. chacha ← ChaCha8::New(K_1)                        // Initialize a ChaCha8 instance.
-  out ← ChaCha8::Output(chacha, |ciphertext|)       // Produce a ChaCha8 keystream.
+  state ← BLAKE3::Keyed(K_0)                        // Replace the protocol's state with a new keyed hash. prf ← ChaCha8::Output(K_1, |ciphertext|)          // Produce a ChaCha8 keystream.
-  plaintext ← ciphertext ^ out                      // Decrypt the ciphertext with ChaCha8 via XOR.
+  plaintext ← ciphertext ^ prf                      // Decrypt the ciphertext with ChaCha8 via XOR.
   state ← BLAKE3::Update(state, plaintext)          // Update the protocol's state with the plaintext. state ← BLAKE3::Update(state, LE64(|ciphertext|)) // End the operation with the length.
   return (state, plaintext)